-To address RTAs among developing countries, the GATT contracting parties on November 28, 1979 agreed on "Differential and More Favourable Treatment Reciprocity and Fuller Participation of Developing Countries" (hereinafter "Enabling Clause").
-The decision was reached during the Tokyo Round negotiations and serves as the basis for special treatment accorded to developing countries in matters of trade.
-The Enabling Clause exempts RTAs entered into among developing countries for the mutual reduction or elimination of tariffs and non-tariff measures from the most-favoured-nation principle under Article I of GATT, provided the following conditions detailed in Figure 15-6, below, are met.
+To address RTAs among developing countries, the GATT contracting parties on November 28, 1979 agreed on "Differential and More Favourable Treatment Reciprocity and Fuller Participation of Developing Countries" (hereinafter "Enabling Clause".
+The decision serves as the basis for special treatment accorded to developing countries in matters of trade.
+This became part of the 1994 GATT.
+The Enabling Clause exempts RTAs entered into among developing countries for the mutual reduction or elimination of tariffs and non-tariff measures from the most-favoured-nation principle under Article I of GATT (paragraph 2(c)), provided the following conditions detailed in Figure II-16-9, below are met.